imnaifu/MarkdownBlog/README.md

 # MarkdownBlog

 A static makrdown blog system that allow you to build your own blog with [Github Pages](https://pages.github.com/)
-Unlike Jekll or Hexo, MarkdownBlog don't need the Nodejs to compile.
+Unlike Jekll or Hexo, MarkdownBlog doesn't require command line process.
 **To be short** :
 1. put your markdown file into '/static/data/article' folder
-2. register your file in the '/static/data/article_info.json Then is all done.
+2. register your file in the '/static/data/article_info.json That's all

 ## How to use
 1. Fork this lib to your own repo